Generlate/Handbook/usage.md

 ## Searching the handbook

-Search the handbook using the search box in the top navigation on https://handbook.generlate.com. <!-- missing link -->
+Search the handbook using the search box in the top navigation on https://handbook.generlate.com. <!-- missing link and there is no search box -->

 ### Chrome/Firefox search shortcut